 United States: a pig’s heart successfully transplanted into a 57-year-old man

 Cis a world first.
 American surgeons have successfully transplanted a heart from a genetically modified pig into a patient, the University of Maryland School of Medicine said in a statement on Monday (January 10).
-The operation, carried out on Friday, showed for the first time that an animal heart could continue to function inside a human without immediate rejection.
+The operation, carried out on Friday, showed for the first time that an animal heart might continue to function inside a human without immediate rejection.

 David Bennett, 57, had been declared ineligible to receive a human transplant.
 It is now closely monitored by doctors to make sure the new organ is functioning properly.
 “It was either death or this transplant.
 I want to live.
 I know it’s pretty hit and miss, but it was my last option, ”the Maryland resident said a day before his operation, according to the medical school.
 “I can’t wait to be able to get out of bed once I’m well,” said David Bennett, who has spent the last few months bedridden and hooked up to a machine that kept him alive.